 4. You’re not connecting enough with your readers.

 People buy coaches, not coaching.

-- Make sure your face and bio is on your website.
+- Make sure your face and bio are on your blog (and noticeable).

-- Regularly communicate with your audience via comments or email.
+- Regularly communicate with your audience in your blog comments and especially via email.

 Next up on the list of reasons why your blog isn’t making any money is…